bitcoin/bips/bip-segdata-peer-services.md

 Headers-first sync is unchanged.
 A syncing node validates every block from the base serialisation, requested from any peer, at every depth, and never needs an entry or a SegData peer to complete or stay in sync.
 A node that wants to retain and serve the region requests each block's region (`getsegdata`) alongside its base for the range it keeps, by default the recent-block floor, from SegData peers, and that floor is exactly the range every SegData peer MUST serve (D7).
 Sync never depends on voluntary retention, regardless of how old the syncing software is.

 A node choosing to retain deeper history SHOULD select peers whose advertised coverage spans the desired range, `NODE_SEGDATA` peers discovered via `addr` relay first, then `segdatacov` tiers sampled on connection.
-Retention of that range is voluntary (consensus BIP §Prunability), and the signal guarantees that whoever retained it is discoverable.
+Retention of that range is voluntary (consensus BIP [Prunability](bip-segdata.md#prunability)), and the signal guarantees that whoever retained it is discoverable.
 If no peer can supply an entry, the node simply does not hold it, its validation unaffected since it never needed the region.
 Voluntary deeper retention never stalls sync.

 ### DoS bounds

-- Entry weight: bounded per transaction by `MAX_STANDARD_TX_WEIGHT` on the attributed weight (§Mempool acceptance) and in aggregate by `maxmempool`, with `minrelaytxfee` pricing every byte.
+- Entry weight: bounded per transaction by `MAX_STANDARD_TX_WEIGHT` on the attributed weight ([Mempool acceptance](#mempool-acceptance)) and in aggregate by `maxmempool`, with `minrelaytxfee` pricing every byte.
 These weight bounds cap total data and entry count together, since each entry needs a reference output, so fragmenting into smaller entries costs the same weight.
 A separate per-entry size limit would add no protection.
 - `txent` bounds: `count` is bounded by the transaction's reference outputs, and oversized or mismatched bundles are protocol violations.
 - `getsegdata` bounds: requests are answered only for known blocks.
 The recent-block serve obligation (D7) follows the BIP-159 precedent (a pruned node serves its most recent 288 blocks to any requester), not the announcement-gated `getblocktxn` rule, since it must answer for blocks the responder never announced (reorg repopulation, catch-up).
 As with recent-block serving today, the obligation coexists with per-peer rate limiting and abuse disconnection.
-- Entry memory: counts against `maxmempool`, evicted with the referencing transaction (§Mempool acceptance), and never accepted unsolicited.
+- Entry memory: counts against `maxmempool`, evicted with the referencing transaction ([Mempool acceptance](#mempool-acceptance)), and never accepted unsolicited.
-- Coverage serving: beyond the recent-block floor, obligations are bounded by the advertised tier and by the historical-serving upload budget (§Retention-coverage advertising).
+- Coverage serving: beyond the recent-block floor, obligations are bounded by the advertised tier and by the historical-serving upload budget ([Retention-coverage advertising](#retention-coverage-advertising-segdatacov)).
 Within the floor, D7 applies.

 ## Consequences